suppiero/OmegaFinancialCalculator/README.md

 # OmegaFinancialCalculator
-A portfolio calculator for clients of the Omega Financial Group.
+An investment portfolio calculator for clients of the Omega Financial Group.